Skip to main content

 Formal Probate Administration

-For estates over $50,000 or involving probate-necessary real estate, formal probate is required.
-We handle all the court filings, creditor notifications, asset inventory, creditor's claims/payments, and distributions to heirs.
-You don't have to figure out Tennessee probate procedure on your own.
+For estates over $50,000 or involving real estate, formal probate is required.
+We handle all court filings, creditor notifications, asset inventory, and distributions to heirs.

 What we handle: